asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 ### `info` field

-With the `info` field you provide essential information about the API in the form of fields such as title, version, description, contact details and license.
-It serves as metadata that gives consumers a high-level understanding of the API's purpose and functionality.
-It helps developers, architects, and other stakeholders quickly identify and comprehend the API's characteristics without diving into the technical details.
-Plus, `info` is a required component of the AsyncAPI document and often the first point of reference for users exploring the API documentation.
+The `info` field in an API document offers crucial metadata, including the API's title, version, description, contact details, and license.
+This field provides a comprehensive overview of the API, aiding developers, architects, and other stakeholders in quickly grasping its purpose and capabilities.
+As a mandatory element of the AsyncAPI specification, the `info` field often serves as the initial reference point for users navigating the API documentation.

-Some of the fields `info` field holds are:
+The `info` field encompasses various fields such as:

-- `title`: The title of the API.
+- `title`: API title.
-- `version`: The version of the API.
+- `version`: API version.
-- `description`: A brief description explaining the purpose and features of the API.
+- `description`: Brief description describing the API's purpose and features.
-- `termsOfService`: The URL or document specifying the terms of service for using the API.
+- `termsOfService`: URL or document specifying the API's terms of service.
-- `contact`: Contact information for the owner or maintainer of the API, including name, email, and URL.
+- `contact`: Contact information of the API's owner or maintainer (name, email, and URL).
-- `license`: Information about the license under which the API is provided, including name and URL.
+- `license`: API's license information, including name and URL.
-- `tags`: A list of tags for application API documentation control.
-Tags can be used for logical grouping of applications.
+- `tags`: Tags for categorizing and organizing API documentation.
+Also used for grouping applications logically.
-- `externalDocs`: Additional external documentation of the exposed API.
+- `externalDocs`:  Links to additional, external documentation related to the API.

 Here's a visual representation of the `info` field and its properties:
 ```mermaid